Items Detailed items Activities

 Code of Conduct Chapter 1 ‘Promise to fans’

-Composition and Operation of the security and privacy department
+Operation of the security and privacy departm

 Designation of a Chief Information Security Officer (CISO) based on Article 45-3 of the Act on Promotion of Information and Communications Network Utilization and Information Protection, and Article 36-7 of the Enforcement Decree of the same Act.

-Designation of a Personal Information Protection Officer (CPO) based on Article 31 of the Personal Information Protection Act and Article 32 of the Enforcement Decree of the same Act.
+Designation of a Personal Information Protection Officer (CPO) based on Article 31 of the Personal Information Protection Act and Article 32 of the Enforcement Decree of the same Act

 Establishment and operation of a dedicated organization to systematically oversee and implement the company’s information security activities.